mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Same person**: I was reading an account of Tibetan Buddhism, and the author was talking about Zen, and they were talking about the purity of Zen.
 You know, it sounds like you're talking about Zen in a very pure sense of just entering nondualism.
 And they're saying that for very rare people, they can go into that very pure practice and get into it.
 But for say the typical American, who's completely caught in dualism, they can't just step into that kind of purity, they have to work on it step by step.
 And Tibetan Buddhism gives you the various steps to work on, so you can get to that pure point.
 It sounds like that's what you're saying, that me as an individual striving for enlightenment is already dualistic, and so you're being very pure about it.
 But maybe me as a person caught in the middle of duality, how can I get into that kind of purity?
 Isn't that awfully, awfully hard?

 **Katagiri**: Well, that is not only American, but also Japanese, and whoever you are.
 But if you attain enlightenment in the dualism, that enlightenment is nothing but the dualistic enlightenment; that's all.
 Don't you think so?
 That means dualistic enlightenment is sort of dregs.
 You cannot see; it's pretty hard to see that dregs.
-Trace; sort of always [a] trace; [or] track.
+Trace; sort of always [a] trace, [or] track.

 **Same person**: You're saying that it isn't really the enlightened state of mind?

 **Katagiri**: No, no, I don't think so.
 It seems to be good; wonderful.
-That *[unintelligible]* are encouraging people.
+In that world, things are encouraging people.
 But finally, if you attain enlightenment in the dualist world, it's nothing but enlightenment in the dualistic world.

 For instance, I will show you calligraphy written by a first grade child who is expert of calligraphy.
 So you should look at this and learn calligraphy.
 And then, this child tells you you are great: master of the calligraphy.
 Can you imagine?
 That is enlightenment.